Mont Cenis Pass Railway: Locomotives

-Fell had intended to have two classes of locomotives: one to pull heavy loads slowly up steep slopes from Lanslebourg and Susa and one to run faster on easily graded sections between Lanslebourg and St Michel.
-He was over-ruled by his co-directors.
-A. Alexander was appointed Locomotive engineer and Brassey's Canada Works had quoted to build the locomotives.
+Fell had intended to have two classes of locomotives: one to pull heavy loads slowly up steep slopes from Lanslebourg and Susa, and one to run faster on easily-graded sections between Lanslebourg and St Michel.
+He was overruled by his co-directors.
+A. Alexander was appointed locomotive engineer, and Brassey's Canada Works had quoted to build the locomotives.
 After the first one was built, the directors discovered that French law prohibited importation of foreign machinery subject to a French patent.
 Fell had taken out at least one French patent.
-At this late stage the most reputable French manufacturers were busy so they used Ernest Goüin et Cie. of Paris even though Alexander had reported on them unfavourably.
-In August the locomotives were expected to be delivered in February, March and April 1867.
-The locos were designed by Alexander and his designs were passed by the board.
+At this late stage, the most reputable French manufacturers were busy, so they used Ernest Goüin et Cie. of Paris, even though Alexander had reported on them unfavourably.
+In August, the locomotives were expected to be delivered in February, March, and April 1867.
+The locomotives were designed by Alexander, and his designs were passed by the board.
 The rolling stock was built by Chevalier, Cheilus & Cie of Paris.

 September 1866

 Visit report

-At the beginning of September 1866 Abinger, Brogden and Vallambrosa visited the works.
-They found: 2,200 men employed, rails being laid at both ends and on the plateau of the line and a scarcity of horses owing to the Austro-Italian war.
-On the French side the stones comprising the foundation of the road were so large that blasting was required to make holes for the fence.
+At the beginning of September 1866, Abinger, Brogden, and Vallambrosa visited the works.
+They found 2,200 men employed, rails being laid at both ends and on the plateau of the line, and a scarcity of horses owing to the Austro-Italian war.
+On the French side, the stones forming the foundation of the road were so large that blasting was required to make holes for the fence.
 The locomotives might possibly be an issue.
 Otherwise nothing seemed likely to delay them.

 Flood

-It had been a cool summer so the ice had not melted as much as usual.
+It had been a cool summer, so the ice had not melted as much as usual.
 On 25 September, after a few days of warm rain, a tributary to the river Arc swept debris into the main river where it formed a dam, creating a reservoir.
-When this dam finally burst, there was a deluge which caused damage at fifty places between Termignon and St Michel.
+When this dam finally burst, there was a deluge that caused damage at fifty places between Termignon and St Michel.

 Between Lanslebourg and Susa, all was well.
 The permanent way was nearly complete by early December, when snow stopped the work.

-February 1867 General Meeting
+February 1867 general meeting

 On 19 February 1867, at the second half-yearly general meeting, shareholders were told that most of the line would be ready by May.
 On 4 March, Fell wrote to the board that he expected the line to open in September.
-On 4 April the board were told that locomotive construction was well behind schedule.
-The first loco should be ready by 1 May, the second in June, and the remainder to follow at the rate of one per week.
+On 4 April, the board were told that locomotive construction was well behind schedule.
+The first locomotive should be ready by 1 May, the second in June, and the remainder to follow at the rate of one per week.
 The first carriage was ready apart from its wheels.